roffatech/PRTFST/README.md

 PRTFST - Populate regular table from staging table.

+Files included:

+    PRTFST-process-and-data-flow.vsdx - VISIO diagram of process and data flow PRTFST-process-and-data-flow.pdf  - PDF equivalent of VISO diagram PRTFST.sql - source code for dropping and creating the stored procedure README.md - This README file

 I often have to move data between two identically (or close enough) structured tables for a variety of reasons and while I could pull it off without manually writing lengthy INSERT INTO...SELECT FROM statements, it was still a tedious process.

 Yes, you can often use INSERT INTO DestTable SELECT * FROM SourceTable and be done with it, but I ran into some obstacles.